hkurokawa/code-review-as-journey/presentation.md

 ^
 Finally, let's read the code!
 1.First, it's obvious thing.
 Use Android Studio, so that we can read relavant code too.
-2.Second, is obvious as first one.
+2.Also Second is obvious.
-3.Last one is a little difficult to practice. codes which became unnecessary with changes are not easy to find.
+3.The last one is a little difficult to practice. codes which became unnecessary with changes are not easy to find.

 [.build-lists: true]